Shortcut links:

 Youthful hope vs. the stranglehold of religious sexism in Saudi Arabia, by female director Haifaa al-Mansour.

-A Wong Kar-wai (IN THE MOOD FOR LOVE) epic with Tony Leung and goddess Zhang Ziyi.
+A Wong Kar-wai (IN THE MOOD FOR LOVE) spectacle with Tony Leung and goddess Zhang Ziyi.

 Gorgeous martial arts epic interlaced with war, revenge, and heartbreak.